 One of my favorite things about winter is all the holidays and parties with friends and family.
 And, when you treat your dog like the most important member of your family, then of course you want to take them along to all the celebrations.
 No matter how far you need to travel, these tips on how to plan a winter road trip with your dog can help.

 When you travel with your dog, the safety and wellbeing of both you and your pup is very important.
 This is especially true in winter when there can be high traffic during holidays and low temperatures!
 Read on to see my tips on staying safe and having as much fun as you can with your dog on a road trip this winter!

 State Farm® sponsored this post about travel tips and their Assist Patrol Program, but all thoughts are my own.

 Get Your Car Ready for a Winter Road Trip

 Make sure that your car is in good condition to drive by checking your tire pressure and wiper fluid, and make sure you have a full tank of gas before hitting the road.
+When I first started driving I made the mistake of using boiling water to get rid of ice off my windsheild and it cracked the glass and I needed to get it repaired so make sure you don’t make the same mistake.
+If you do make this mistake then you can get help from a company like Allstate Auto Glass and they will happily repair it for you.
 These all sound like no-brainer things, but when you have more than just yourself to worry about, you want to make sure you don’t get stranded and put your dog at risk.

 Plan your Route for Optimal Dog Fun